GDP in Chile

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-The Adimark GfK consumer confidence index (IPEC, Índice de Percepción de la Economía) dropped from 39.2 points in January to 37.0 points in February, marking a second monthly decline and putting paid to the recovery in sentiment observed towards the end of last year.
+The Adimark GfK consumer confidence index (IPEC, Índice de Percepción de la Economía) increased from 37.3 points in March to 40.1 points in April, marking the second consecutive monthly rise.

-Consumer prices in Chile rose 0.2% in February compared to the previous month, down from January’s 0.5% rise and coming in slightly below analysts’ expectations of a 0.3% rise.
+Consumer prices in Chile rose 0.2% in April compared to the previous month, down slightly from March’s 0.4% and bang in line with analysts’ expectations.

-The business confidence index (IMCE, Indicador Mensual de Confianza Empresarial) published by ICARE and the Universidad Adolfo Ibáñez rose to 46.0 points in February, up from 44.9 points in the previous month and marking the highest reading in one year.
+The business confidence index (IMCE, Indicador Mensual de Confianza Empresarial) published by ICARE and the Universidad Adolfo Ibáñez fell from 45.1 points in March to 44.1 points in April, marking the second consecutive monthly decline.